terrencestark/TzReferenceManagemet/README.md

 # TzReferenceManagemet
-Doc and reference managememt tools and method
+Doc and tools of reference managememt tools